anee-helsinki/ProsobabNetwork/Networks/README.md

-# Networks of Neo-Babylonian people
+# Node and edge lists for creating networks

 The dataset contains a node list of all persons and an edge list for persons attested in the same documents.
 The attribute data for the individuals comes from the Prosobab database.
 We have also built several directed networks from the relations and roles of the individuals as specified in Prosobab.
 Each edgelist contains one types of relations/roles with the attribute data about the social relations/roles and the tablets in which it they are attested.
 The node list of all persons can used with these edgelists.